A former firefighter and a retired magician are among people who've died from coronavirus in the US

 As the coronavirus death toll rises and quarantine forces Americans into lockdowns, details on patients killed by the virus are slowly trickling in.

+Nearly 9,000 Americans have tested positive for the virus.
+At least 149 have died.

-Here's what we know about some of the 145 people who've died since the first US case of the virus was reported in January.
-Coronavirus has spread to all states, the District of Columbia and some territories.
+Here's what we know about some of the people who've died since the first US case of the virus was reported in January.

 A former firefighter who helped after the Sept.
 11 attacks